diemontufar/SentimentAnalyser/harvester/README.md

 Althought gender is not provided on streamed tweets, this field can be guessed from information defined in the 'user' field.
 Generally, users put their real names on the 'user.name' field, so we can perform a quick tokenization to the text and use the genderizer open source library to compute the gender and inlcude it on the tweet before inserting on a database.

 Genderizer uses NLTK tools to guess whether a first name is male or female.
 However, given that we cannot control which information is included in most of the fields defined on a tweet, we end up getting rubbish, which cannot be processed accurately by the genderizer.
-In the case a name cannot be guessed, it will throw a null which will be inlcuded on the tweet as well.
+In the case a name cannot be guessed, it will throw a null which will be included on the tweet as well.
 Anyhow, previous tests showed that 70% - 75% of the tweets have well defined user names, so results still are a richful source of information that may be used for data analysis later on.

 Further information: [genderizer](https://github.com/muatik/genderizer)